globalCOAL NEWC Index Methodology v.1j

 - Objective criteria for the efficient execution of orders;

 - Transparent rules regarding the criteria for determining the financial instruments that can be traded under its systems;

 - Transparent rules, based on objective criteria, governing access to its facility.

+The correct application of the methodology is checked before publication of the NEWC Index.
 Market Members may report errors in relation to inputs into the Index (for example, a mis-trade) or challenge the Index output.
 Error reports and Index challenges will be referred to the Compliance Oversight Officer.
 Where appropriate, the Compliance Oversight Officer may send it on to the Compliance Committee for review.

 The Index will not be amended at the behest of any party (including personnel at globalCOAL), except where this relates to a report of suspicious activity, manifest error, mis-trade, or other similar activity which has been reviewed and upheld by the Compliance Oversight Officer.
 All other requests for amendments or pressure to amend the Index from any party will have no influence in the determination process and may be reported to the relevant regulatory authorities if deemed appropriate by the Compliance Oversight Officer.